spatie/laravel-medialibrary/docs/installation-setup.md

      * it will use the filename of the original and concatenate the conversion name to it.
      */
     'conversion_file_namer' => \Spatie\MediaLibrary\Conversions\DefaultConversionFileNamer::class,

     /*
      * The class that contains the strategy for determining a media file's path.
      */
     'path_generator' => Spatie\MediaLibrary\Support\PathGenerator\DefaultPathGenerator::class,

     /*
      * When urls to files get generated, this class will be called.
-Leave empty
+Use the default
      * if your files are stored locally above the site root or on s3.
      */
     'url_generator' => Spatie\MediaLibrary\Support\UrlGenerator\DefaultUrlGenerator::class,